 The femoral branch of the genitofemoral nerve travels beneath the inguinal ligament in the lateral muscular compartment, where the femoral nerve courses though into the leg.
 The femoral branch enters the cribriform fascia of the greater saphenous vein opening and supplies the skin of the anterior, upper and medial aspects of the thigh.

-From cadaver studies, it is apparent that there is significant variation in the course of the genitofemoral nerve in more than 50% of cases.
+Cadaveric studies have reported significant variation in the course of the genitofemoral nerve in over half of specimens.

 The genitofemoral nerve can be injured during surgery in several ways: